Who we are

 CJF's approach is built on three cornerstones:

 The CJF recognizes outstanding achievement through one of the industry’s most prestigious annual awards programs.
-The Excellence in Journalism Award is the only one of its kind, presented to a news organization for excellence across four criteria.(Left: Amanda Lang, senior business correspondent for CBC News and co-host of The Lang & O'Leary Exchange, hosted the 16th Annual CJF Awards.)
+The Excellence in Journalism Award is the only one of its kind, presented to a news organization that embodies exemplary journalistic standards and practices with a resulting impact on the community it serves.
 The Lifetime Achievement Award recognizes an individual who has made an outstanding lifetime contribution to journalism in Canada.
-The Honorary Tribute is presented to a media luminary who has made a global impact through journalism.
+The CJF Tribute is presented to a media luminary or organization that has made a global impact through journalism.
 The awards program culminates at our annual CJF Awards, where prominent journalists, media executives, business and public sector leaders come together to celebrate excellence in journalism.

 Justice.
 Equity.
 Unity.
 Democracy.
 We explore the most pressing issues facing the country today at our monthly CJF J-Talks – public events where journalists, business people, government officials, academics and students gather to discuss the role of the media in Canadian society.
 Journalists gain insights into conditions and constraints that guide business and government decisions and actions.
 Non-journalists gain an understanding of the realities that drive media policies and practices.(Left: Michael Cooke, editor of the Toronto Star, discussed the future of newspapers alongside other editors during the 2012-2013 season.)